-Celestron’s Astro-Fi 130 is the company’s latest attempt to make GoTo telescopes and stargazing as accessible as possible to the beginner, and in my opinion it succeeds in almost all aspects of this.
-Not only that, but it’s a relatively affordable option to the beginner and a decent alternative to a Dobsonian.
+Celestron’s Astro-Fi 130 is the company’s latest attempt to make GoTo telescopes and stargazing as accessible as possible to the beginner, and in my opinion succeeds.
+Not only that, but it’s a relatively affordable option for a beginner, as well as a decent alternative to a Dobsonian.

 The Astro-Fi 130’s optical tube is identical to Celestron’s NexStar 130SLT SkyProdigy 130.
 It’s a 130mm (5.1”) Newtonian with a short Vixen dovetail, a Synta/Vixen-style finder shoe, and a 2.5” rack-and-pinion focuser made mostly of plastic.
-The primary mirror seems to be borosilicate glass similar to Pyrex.
+The primary mirror is plate glass.

 The optics in my personal Astro-Fi 130 are quite good.
 M13 begins to be resolved into stars at a mere 72x, and the Moon and planets look excellent.